gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Termination of an Encrypted Association {#termination-procedure}

-Besides the procedures for terminating an Association explained in
+Besides the procedures for terminating an association explained in
-{{RFC9260}}, the Protection Engine SHALL ask SCTP Host for terminating an Association when having an internal error or by detecting a security violation, using the procedure described in {{eengine}}.
+{{RFC9260}}, the Protection Engine SHALL ask SCTP Host for terminating an association when having an internal error or by detecting a security violation, using the procedure described in {{eengine}}.
 The internal design of Protection Engines and their capability is out of the scope of the current